j1sk1ss/CordellCompiler/docs/README.md

 }
 ```

 - **Comments**: Comments can be in one line with start and end symbol `:` and in several lines with same logic.
+[ASM-code convention + C-code convention]
 ```cpl
 : Hello there
 :